-Our diluted net tangible book value as of September 30, 2005 was approximately \$ million, or \$ per share of common stock.
+Our diluted net tangible book value as of September 30, 2005 was approximately \$45.1 million, or \$0.92 per share of common stock.
 Net tangible book value per share represents our total tangible assets less our total liabilities, divided by the aggregate number of shares of our common stock outstanding.
 Dilution in net tangible book value per share represents the difference between the amount per share paid by purchasers of our common stock in this offering and the net tangible book value per share of our common stock immediately after this offering.
-After (i) giving effect to the sale of the shares of our common stock in this offering (assuming no exercise of the over-allotment option granted to the underwriters) at an assumed public offering price of \$ per share, the last reported sale price of our common stock on , 2005 on the New York Stock Exchange, and (ii) deducting the estimated underwriting discounts and commissions and the estimated offering expenses payable by us, our net tangible book value at September 30, 2005 would have been approximately million or \$ per share.
-This represents an immediate increase in net tangible book value of \$ per share of common stock to existing stockholders and an immediate dilution of \$ per share to new investors.
+After (i) giving effect to the sale of the 12,500,000 shares of our common stock in this offering (assuming no exercise of the over-allotment option granted to the underwriters) at the public offering price of \$11.50 per share, and (ii) deducting the underwriting discounts and commissions and the estimated offering expenses payable by us, our net tangible book value at September 30, 2005 would have been approximately \$180.9 million or \$2.93 per share.
+This represents an immediate increase in net tangible book value of \$2.01 per share of common stock to existing stockholders and an immediate dilution of \$8.57 per share to new investors.
 Dilution per share represents the difference between the amount per share paid by the new investors in this offering and the net tangible book value per share at September 30, 2005, giving effect to this offering.
 Purchasers of our common stock offered pursuant to this prospectus will suffer immediate and substantial dilution in net tangible book value per share.
-The following table illustrates the increase in net tangible book value of \$ per share and the dilution to new investors.
+The following table illustrates the increase in net tangible book value of \$2.01 per share and the dilution to new investors.

-Public offering price per share Diluted net tangible book value per share as of September 30, 2005 before this offering Increase in net tangible book value per share attributable to new investors Net tangible book value per share as of September 30, 2005 after giving effect to this offering Dilution per share to new investors
+Public offering price per share \$11.50 Diluted net tangible book value per share as of September 30, 2005 before this offering \$0.92 Increase in net tangible book value per share attributable to new investors 2.01 Net tangible book value per share as of September 30, 2005 after giving effect to this offering 2.93 Dilution per share to new investors \$ 8.57